oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/configoverrides/_index.md

 * Make sure your domain home meets the prerequisites.
 See [Prerequisites](#prerequisites).
 * Make sure your overrides are supported.
 See [Typical overrides](#typical-overrides) and [Unsupported overrides](#unsupported-overrides).
-* Create a directory containing (A) a set of situational configuration templates for overriding the MBean properties you want to replace and (B) a `version.txt` file.
+* Create a directory containing (A) a set of configuration overrides templates for overriding the MBean properties you want to replace and (B) a `version.txt` file.
   * This directory must not contain any other files.
   * The `version.txt` file must contain exactly the string `2.0`.
       * Note: This version.txt file must stay `2.0` even when you are updating your templates from a previous deployment.